-From 25 March 2020, the UK government’s emergency legislation, which has received Royal Assent, temporarily suspends some of the regulations governing the administration of NHS Pensions.
-These measures will allow skilled and experienced members, who have recently retired from the NHS, to return to work.
-It will also allow retired members who have already returned to work to increase their commitments if needed, without affecting their pension benefits.
+From 25 March 2020, the UK government’s emergency legislation, temporarily suspends some of the regulations governing the administration of NHS pensions.
+These measures allow skilled and experienced members, who have recently retired from the NHS, to return to work.
+It also allows retired members who have already returned to work to increase their commitments if needed, without affecting their pension benefits.

 The measures predominantly affect members of the 1995 Section, although a smaller number of members could be affected by draw down abatement in the 2008 Section and the 2015 Scheme.

 - abatement for special class status holders in the 1995 Section

 - draw down abatement in the 2008 Section and 2015 Scheme